-As stated in Chancellor J. Keith Motley's email to the university community on January 29, UMass Boston is proud to be a diverse university, and home to students from many different countries.
-The chancellor previously stated the university's support for the Deferred Action for Childhood Arrivals (DACA) program and our undocumented immigrant students.
+As stated in an email to the university community on January 29, UMass Boston is proud to be a diverse university, and home to students from many different countries.
+The university's support for the Deferred Action for Childhood Arrivals (DACA) program and our undocumented immigrant students was previously stated.

 The Office of Global Programs provides counseling and information for international students and others with concerns related to immigration.

 The Office of Diversity and Inclusion can provide referrals to students.
 Call 617.287.4818.

 The University Health Services Counseling Center is available for consultation to students, faculty and staff, and offers counseling appointments and walk-in emergency services to students.
 Visit https://www.umb.edu/healthservices/counseling_center or call 617.287.5690.